 49. Torta (Philippines) – Torta is a Filipino omelet filled with ground beef, potatoes, and vegetables and paired with rice and banana ketchup.

 50. Tamagoyaki (Japan) – Commonly found in bento boxes or served as part of a Japanese breakfast, tamagoyaki is made from thin layers of eggs cooked and rolled into a rectangular shape, which is then sliced into bite-sized pieces.

 51. Egg drop soup (China) – The beauty of this soup is its simplicity: it’s made with only a few basic ingredients — chicken broth, eggs, and cornstarch — all whisked together and often topped with tofu or scallions to make a savory and comforting meal.

 52. Desi omelet (Pakistan) – This omelet packs a powerful punch in the flavor department.
 Though there are variations of this staple dish throughout India and Pakistan, the most iconic rendition is eggs beaten with green chilies, finely diced onions, and red chili powder and served with flaky parathas.

 53. Khai luk koei (Thailand) – Khai luk koei — or son-in-law eggs — consists of hard-boiled, deep-fried eggs drizzled with a sweet and sour tamarind sauce and topped with chopped shallots and cilantro sprigs for garnish.

-54. Gyeran-ppang (South Korea) – Characterised by its oblong shape and muffin-like texture, gyeran-ppang is a sweet and savoury bread filled with whole eggs.
+54. Gyeran-ppang (South Korea) – Characterised by its oblong shape and muffin-like texture, gyeran-ppang is a sweet and savory bread filled with whole eggs.
 It’s a popular snack and can be found at street food vendors throughout South Korea.

 Feeling inspired?
 Give one of these recipes a try this weekend